MikeInnes/mikeinnes.github.io/_posts/2017-08-24-cudanative.md

 @cuda (1, length(xs)) kernel_zip2(+, zs, xs, ys)
 ```

 It behaves and performs *exactly* like `kernel_vadd`; but we can use any binary function without extra code.
+For example, we can now subtract two arrays:

 ```julia
 @cuda (1, length(xs)) kernel_zip2(-, zs, xs, ys)